xiaoni3168/bootstrap/site/content/docs/5.2/utilities/colors.md

 **Deprecation:** With the addition of `.text-opacity-*` utilities and CSS variables for text utilities, `.text-black-50` and `.text-white-50` are deprecated as of v5.1.0.
 They'll be removed in v6.0.0.
 {{< /callout >}}

+{{< callout warning >}}
+**Deprecation:** With the addition of the expanded theme colors and variables, the `.text-muted` utility has been deprecated as of v5.3.0.
+Its default value has also has been reassigned to the new `--bs-secondary-color` CSS variable to better support color modes.
+It will be removed in v6.0.0.
+{{< /callout >}}

 {{< callout info >}}
 {{< partial "callouts/warning-color-assistive-technologies.md" >}}
 {{< /callout >}}